netaisllc/flexbox-classes/README.md

 Class names are loosely based on the [SUIT CSS](https://github.com/suitcss/suit/blob/master/doc/README.md) naming convention, but purists may have concerns.

+## Version

+- flex@2.1 : fixes some more mobile safari issues

 ## Is the flexbox model confusing?
 No, not really.
 But when you're just starting to use it, the similarity of terms can be an impediment to getting your head around it.